Tech-Titans-TT/Green-Harvest/README.md

 # Green Harvest

-Welcome to the Green Harvest repository.
-This project is a team effort from Tech-Titans-TT for a tech school project.
+Welcome to the [Green Harvest](https://tech-titans-tt.github.io/Green-Harvest/) repository.
+This project is a team effort from Tech-Titans-TT for GoIT tech school project.

 ## Project Overview